RX Refill or Renew?

 How to request a prescription renewal

 Start thinking about renewing your prescription as soon as you have zero refills left.
 Requesting a renewal of a VA prescription could be as simple as reaching out to your provider.
 You can ask for a renewal via Secure Messaging, phone, or during an appointment.
-The phone number on most prescription labels can direct you to an automated pharmacy line for renewal requests without needing to talk to anyone.
+The phone number on most prescription labels can direct you to an automated pharmacy line for renewal requests without talking to anyone.

 Prescriptions and copayments can be hard to navigate.
 VA has resources available to help.
 To access all the best features of My HealtheVet, like tracking prescription deliveries, upgrade to a Premium account.